lucianonooijen/Personal-Website/assets/blocks/experience.md

 #### Companion Group Ltd.

-_01/2025 - present_ ~ **AI Bot Engineer, Unreal Engine (full-time) for [AA]**
+_05/2025 - present_ ~ **Senior game backend engineer (full-time) for [AAA, MMORPG]**

 _Details will be added in due time._

+_01/2025 - 05/2025_ ~ **AI Bot Engineer, Unreal Engine (full-time) for [AA]**

+Implementation of AI bots based on behavior trees, with support for game abilities (GAS) by bots.
+I added support for combat with various weapons and implemented bot spawning based on level settings with support for loadouts.
+Various game logic was modified to be compatible with bots.

 _10/2024 - present_ ~ **Lead developer, maintainer for [capsa.gg](https://capsa.gg) (open-source)**

-- [Capsa](https://capsa.gg) is a non-intrusive open-source logging solution for Unreal Engine
-- Worked on API server, web panel and Unreal Engine plugin
-- Created documentation website and video playlist for demo and integration guide
+[Capsa](https://capsa.gg) is a non-intrusive open-source logging solution for Unreal Engine.
+For Capsa, I created the API server and web panel from scratch and contributed to the Unreal Engine plugin.
+Additionally, I created the documentation website and a video playlist for demo and integration guide.

 _04/2024 - 12/2024_ ~ **Tech lead position (full-time) for [AAA]**